-Handling digital documents have become a part of the daily lives of users and almost everyone is familiar with Microsoft Word.
+Handling digital documents have become a part of the daily lives of users.
 We have seen a lot of Document editing tools and most of them follow the WYSIWYG (‘What you see is what you get’) approach to Word formatting.
-In such type of Word formatting, a GUI based approach is established and users can visualise the end result while typing out content.
+In such type of Word formatting, a GUI based approach is established and users can see the end result while typing the content.
 That is one way of approaching Word Formatting.
 Another way is through the use of a Word formatting tool that makes use of the WYSIWYM (‘What you see is what you mean’) approach.
-Here, the word formatting is done as a markup entry beforehand and then content is added to it later.
+LaTex Editors fall in the second category and in this article, we list the best LaTex editors that you should use in 2021.

 What is a LaTeX editor?